-Jay Chavkin, Founder and Director
+Founder and Director of Personal Bar Prep

-Jay passed the California bar exam on his first try.
-He worked as a research attorney for Los Angeles Superior Court and a civil litigator.
-He has had an active private appellate practice and has appeared before the California Supreme Court, California Courts of Appeal, and the Ninth Circuit Court of Appeals, but he now dedicates all of his time to the business of tutoring and bar preparation.
+Jay passed the California bar exam on his first try and became a member of the State Bar of California.
+He worked as a research attorney for Los Angeles Superior Court, did some civil litigation work, but spent most of his time as an attorney in his private criminal appellate practice and has appeared before the California Supreme Court, California Courts of Appeal, and the Ninth Circuit Court of Appeals.
+He now dedicates all his time to preparing students to take and pass the California bar exam.

 Jay has guest lectured at Southwestern Law School in Los Angeles and Irvine College of Law.

 Jay's Video Series—Simplified

 Jay Chavkin has the ability to make complex issues simple to understand.
 It’s one of the reasons students love his lectures.
 Jay launched his video series, Simplified, on YouTube to give students brief lessons on some of the bar exam’s toughest topics.

 Jay Chavkin was invited by the Los Angeles Daily Journal to write the model answers to bar exam questions from the July 2014, February 2012 and July 2012 California bar exams for the Los Angeles Daily Journal November 2014, May and November 2012 New Lawyer Supplements.

 Jay Chavkin authored the article, “The Man Without a Country: The Just Deserts of John Demjanjuk” in the Loyola of Los Angeles Law Review, Volume 26, Issue 2 (1995).